-We are making progress with our Nail Salon Campaign - we have completed almost 200 surveys of Nepali-speaking nail salon and beauty salon workers on health and safety issues at the workplace, as well as focus group discussions.
-With support from the Data Center, we are analyzing the data and preparing a report.
+We are making progress with our Nail Salon Campaign - we are now done with our surveys, and have completed almost 200 surveys of Nepali-speaking nail salon and beauty salon workers on health and safety issues at the workplace, as well as focus group discussions.
+With support from the Data Center, we are analyzing the data and preparing a report, which will be released later in the year.
 Adhikaar is also collaborating with the Center for Urban Pedagogy and artists from Welcome Workshop as part of the Making Policy Public poster series, in a project using visuals to make public policy issues surround nail salons accessible to the workers and the customers.

 As part of the new Justice for Job Seekers campaign, Adhikaar helped organize and participated in a forum in late January where members joined community allies from across the city in sharing stories about employment agency fraud and demanding change.
 The Justice for Job Seekers coalition represents low-wage workers seeking to reform New York employment agency laws in order to deter employment agency abuse and facilitate enforcement.
 A group of almost 20 members and staff attended the forum and our Director of Organizing and Advocacy, Narbada Chhetri, shared her testimonial.

 Adhikaar members protest in solidarity with Sangeeta Richard, the domestic worker who suffered wage theft and workplace injustice at the hands of an Indian consulate employee.
 The rally was organized by the National Domestic Workers Alliance on December 19, 2013 in front of the Indian consulate office in Manhattan.